in the Seine-et-Marne department’s Gâtinais natural park, one hour from Paris

 Description

-Set back from the road, the property is concealed behind an enclosure wall and a pale green gate festooned in climbing roses, while the dwelling, with approximately 360 m² of inhabitable floor area, eight bedrooms and three bathrooms, is surrounded by a tree-filled garden, sheltering it from view.
-With two storeys over a garden level, as well as an accessible attic floor and a full basement, it was built on the foundations of a former 15th-century farm and features an asymmetrical silhouette, sizeable volumes and a tower, whereas its plaster-coated exterior, highlighted by stone quoins and window/door surrounds, is cadenced by five rows of vertical windows, safeguarded by wooden shutters.
+With two storeys over a garden level, as well as an accessible attic floor and a full basement, it was built on the foundations of a former 15th-century farm and features a stately silhouette, sizeable volumes and an octagonal tower, housing the stairwell, whereas its plaster-coated exterior, highlighted by stone quoins and window/door surrounds, is cadenced by five rows of vertical windows, safeguarded by metal and wooden shutters.

 Boasting an eye-catching glass conservatory, a vestige of a chateau from the Champagne region, which is used as a winter garden bathed in light, the dwelling has preserved a number of original details, such as fireplaces, parquet floors, mouldings and wood panelling.